The Sea Beast (1926 film)

 The Sea Beast is a 1926 American silent drama film directed by Millard Webb, starring John Barrymore, Dolores Costello and George O'Hara.
-The film was a major commercial success and one of the biggest pictures of 1926 becoming Warner Brothers' highest grossing film.
+The film was a major commercial success and one of the biggest pictures of 1926 becoming Warner Brothers' highest-grossing film.
 The Sea Beast is the first adaptation of Herman Melville's 1851 novel Moby-Dick, a story about a monomaniacal hunt for a great white whale.
 However, the film alters the novel's plotline by establishing prequel and sequel elements that are not in the original story—such as the romancing of Esther and Ahab's safe return, respectively—and substitutes a happy ending for Melville's original tragic one.
 Some of the characters in the film do not appear in Melville's original novel.
+The film was so successful that in 1930 Warner Bros redid it in English and German, under the title Moby Dick, with Joan Bennett taking the role of Ahab's love because Dolores Costello was pregnant at the time.

 Plot

 At the beginning of the story, Ahab (John Barrymore) and his half brother Derek (George O'Hara) compete for the affections of a winsome minister's daughter, Esther Wiscasset (Dolores Costello).
 Meanwhile, an albino whale has been eluding harpooners, and bears the scars of many failed attacks against him.
 The animal's fame has reached epic proportions.
 One day, Ahab and Derek are on the same whaler as the whale heaves into view.
 Ahab raises his harpoon to kill the beast, but at that moment, Derek pushes him overboard and Ahab loses his right leg to the whale.
 Not long after this incident, the shallow Esther rebuffs Ahab as her suitor once she catches sight of his peg leg.
 Heartbroken at this turn of events, Ahab blames neither Esther nor his brother; instead he transfers blame and an undying hatred onto the whale.
 The following saga of Ahab's pursuit of the whale takes on the aura of a super-human quest, far beyond the proportions of its first motivation.